 In 2148251 Ontario Inc. v.
 Catan Canada Inc., 2013 ONSC 4049, the Ontario Superior Court of Justice clarified when the limitation period for a promissory note starts to run.
 The Court held that the applicable limitation period will depend on whether the promissory note is classified as either a demand obligation or a contingent obligation.
 The difficulty with promissory notes is that they can be either a demand obligation or contingent obligation.
 If the promissory note is a true demand obligation then the limitation period will not begin to run until the demand for performance is made (pursuant to section 5(3) of the Limitations Act, 2002).
-Thus, a creditor is in the position of extending the limitation period by not making a demand, after which the limitation period will begin to run (see Bank of Nova Scotia v.
+Thus,

 In Skuy v Greennough Harbour Corp., 2012 ONSC 6998 (“Skuy”), the Ontario Superior Court interpreted the demand obligation provisions contained in section 5(3) of the Limitations Act, 2002, SO 2002, s.
 24, Sch.
 B (the “Act”) to promissory notes and guarantees.